1sm4l/Twine/README.md

 # Twine
 A solo developed, turn-based, card game based on Magic: The Gathering and UI inspired from Balatro.
+Built using Python with pygame and pygame_gui.

+Pre-requesites:
+pip install pygame
+pip install pygame_gui

 Iteration 1:
 Created classes for main game loop.